 As a general rule anything in our publication scheme can be downloaded free of charge.
 If information won't take long to find and copy it will be free.
 If it will take considerable time to gather and provide it, a moderate fee may be charged.

 Charges will always be in line with Government regulations.
 We will let you know about a charge as soon as we can.
 If a charge is payable we will wait for your payment before sending you the information.

 The Freedom of Information Act does not change your right to confidentiality.
 Your personal information is protected under the Data Protection Act 2018 and will not be shared with anyone who is not entitled to it.

 Obtaining other information

-If you have a simple question you would like answered our Patient Advice and Liaison Service may be able to help you.
+If you have a simple question you would like answered our patient support services may be able to help you.